 In 1989, the The Whale Museum board bought the Odd Fellows Hall (an historic building in the Town of Friday Harbor, constructed in 1892).
 The purchase allowed the exhibit space to double in size!
 In 1992 we introduced supervised, educational "pajama parties" for children called Pod Nods, adding to our mission of education.
 The Pod Nods program still exists today.

 During the summer of 1993, the on-the-water Soundwatch Boater Education Program was launched with the purpose of teaching pleasure boaters the least intrusive way to watch whales from a boat.
 The program continues today and has become one of our most noted endeavors.

 The first Marine Naturalist Training course was taught in 1994, where students learned about the marine ecosystem in a series of classes and field trips.
-The program continues today, and has been endorsed by the Pacific Whale Watch Association.
+The program continues today, typically offered twice each year.

 Late in 1996, the ongoing Gray Whale Project began for students.
 After a dead gray whale stranded, The Whale Museum staff cleaned and prepared the bones after several months of decomposition.
 Now, through the Gray Whale Project, students articulate the skeleton while learning more about gray whales and marine ecology.

 In 2000, the SeaSound Remote Sensing Network was established to begin underwater acoustic studies of Orca vocalizations, thanks to our largest grant ever.
 The program continues to further researchers' understanding of underwater acoustics.

 In 2006, continuing education workshops (Gear Up and Gear Down) were implemented for professional naturalists.
 In 2009, SSAMN (the Salish Sea Association of Marine Naturalists) was formed.